 With surplus inventory of all these iffy video games piling up into the millions, prices begin to slide.
-Over 40% of cartridges sold in 1983 are deemed as “cutout” games by retailers, priced at bargain basements rates of around $5, and some retailers throw cartridges into discount dump bins in their stores for as low as a dollar.
+Over 40% of cartridges sold in 1983 are deemed as “cutout” games by retailers, priced at bargain basements rates of around $5, and some retailers throw cartridges into discount dump bins in their stores for as low as a dollar a cart.
 Atari finds their main source of income drastically reduced as they are forced to lower prices on even their biggest titles to distributors in order to compete.
-Rivals such as Mattel and Coleco both have to slash the prices of their systems and games in order to deal with the ever-increasing videogame glut.
+Rivals such as Mattel and Coleco both also have to slash the prices of their systems and games in order to deal with the ever-increasing videogame glut.

 Same Old Same Old